by PROJECT CORDILLERA

-All expeditions promoted on our site are graded easy, intermediate or hard according to their physical and technical difficulty, and they commitment they require.
-Each speciality area, such as mountaineering or trekking, has its own detailed grading too.
+All expeditions are graded easy, intermediate or hard according to their physical and technical difficulty.
+Each speciality area, such as trekking or mountaineering, also has its own detailed grading.

 Little or no experience necessary